Code-Institute-Submissions/hillview-north-belfast/README.md

 All information is accessible within **three clicks**

-**Information is presented in progressively larger amounts**, accessible at the searcher's discretion (reachable through a) modals, b) links, c) Resources page)
+**Information is presented in progressively larger amounts**, accessible at the user's discretion (reachable through a) modals, b) links, c) Resources page)

 **Information is provided through a wide range of formats** (introductory synopsis, links to articles in external publications, embedded youtube videos, audio downloads of relevant media interviews and downloadable freedom of information documents and campaign materials, reports and infographs)

 Users are encouraged to **take action** through a number of small but useful avenues:
 * **following** the campaign's social media profiles
-* adopting the campaign logo as user's **temporary twitter profile image**, and getting in touch with campaign organisers to provide or **access information** related to housing inequality
+* adopting the campaign logo as user's **temporary twitter profile image**, and getting in touch with campaign organisers to **provide or access information** related to housing inequality

 A 'Contact Us' page provides **direct email service** to contact campaign organisers